Call out to artists: Activity pack commission

-Each year thousands of people (10 year average: 28000) are detained in UK immigration detention centres.
+Each year thousands of people (10 year average: 28,000) are detained in UK immigration detention centres.
 People are detained with no judicial process: this is administrative measure that assists their removal from the UK.
-The UK is the only country in Europe to detain people indefinitely; sometimes this can be up to 5 years.
-No one knows how long they will be in immigration detention or where they will go when they are released.
+The UK is the only country in Europe to detain people indefinitely; sometimes this can be up to five years.
+Nobody knows how long they will be in immigration detention or where they will go when they are released.

 During the COVID-19 crisis we are told around 450 people continue to be held in immigration detention.
 As the majority of flights have been cancelled, most of them can’t be deported in the near future.
 The situation inside is pretty grim.
 All face to face visits have been cancelled.
 It’s very hard for people in detention centres to socially isolate and access to medical provision can be difficult.
 On top of this, we read in the newspapers that people in detention are now being held in solitary confinement, if they exhibit symptoms of COVID-19.

 We want to make contact with people who are still in detention and offer creative opportunities which will help them cope.
 There are a number of restrictions on what we can actually do, but one way is via ‘activity packs’, which we can forward to detention centres as downloadable PDFs, to be printed out and circulated to everyone by activities staff.